n0rt0nthec4t/Nest_accfactory/README.md

-This is a HAP-NodeJS accessory I have developed to allow Nest devices to be used with HomeKit HomeKit Secure Video is supported on doorbells and/or camera devices
+This is a HAP-NodeJS accessory I have developed to allow Nest devices to be used with HomeKit.
+HomeKit Secure Video is supported on doorbells and/or camera devices

 ## Supported Devices